Pre Dam Removal Mussel Surveys

 Author: Brian Carlson

-Brian Carlson is an Environmental Scientist II for AllStar Ecology, specializing in stream ecosystems and aquatic fauna.
+Brian Carlson is an Environmental Scientist III with AllStar Ecology, specializing in stream ecosystems and aquatic fauna.
 Mr. Carlson is a genus level macroinvertebrate certified taxonomist through the Society for Freshwater Science and has successfully passed taxonomy testing for freshwater mussels in West Virginia and Ohio, including endangered species.
 In addition, he as passed taxonomy testing for federally endangered crayfish of West Virginia.
 He has used his expertise in biological surveying and taxonomy to complete biological assessment reports for state and federal agencies, various private industry clients, and watershed nonprofit organizations.
-Mr. Carlson’s project management and reporting experience also includes water chemistry and bacteria monitoring, stream habitat assessments, and fish assemblage, benthic macroinvertebrate, and freshwater mussel surveys throughout Appalachia and the Midwest.
+Mr. Carlson’s project management and reporting experience also includes water chemistry and bacteria monitoring, stream habitat assessments, and fish assemblage, benthic macroinvertebrate, and freshwater mussel surveys throughout Appalachia, the Mid-Atlantic, and the Midwest regions.

 Education: B.S., Environmental Science – The Ohio State University | M.S., Fisheries Resources – West Virginia University